vijithassar/d3-textwrap/README.md

     ...
 </html>
 ```
 5) The plugin needs to know where and when you want the text wrapping breaks to occur, so you need to define your wrapping boundaries and send them to it.
-The boundaries can be provided either be a D3 selection which points to a rect element in the SVG, which in many cases may be the easiest solution, or alternatively as a simple JavaScript object which contains the necessary positioning information.
+The boundaries can be provided either as D3 selection which points to a rect element in the SVG, which in many cases may be the easiest solution, or alternatively as a simple JavaScript object which contains the necessary positioning information.
 ```html
 <script type="text/javascript">
     var bounds = d3.select('rect#desired-wrapping-boundaries');